Paintersrp/keepstack/README.md

 > sequentially create the k3d cluster, build (or `build-local` when available),
 > push images only when required, deploy the Helm chart, and seed example data.
 > When it completes it prints the ingress URL plus the bootstrap credentials
 > sourced from `deploy/values/dev.yaml`.
-Follow up with `make smoke` to run the
+Follow up with `make smoke` (or `make
+> smoke-fast`) as outlined in [docs/smoke.md](docs/smoke.md), and `make
-> comprehensive smoke test (or `make smoke-fast` for a lighter pass) and `make verify-obs` if you want to confirm the
+> verify-obs` if you want to confirm the observability stack is scraping
-> observability stack is scraping metrics—both remain optional but are handy
+> metrics—both remain optional but are handy confidence checks before you start
-> confidence checks before you start developing.
+> developing.

 > ℹ️ The bootstrap path now defaults backups to an ephemeral `emptyDir` volume
 > so the Helm release no longer blocks when a PersistentVolumeClaim fails to